Prince Claus Fund for Culture and Development

 CRITERIA FOR THE EVALUATION OF APPLICATIONS UNDER RESEARCH

 What is the quality of the proposed project?
 What is the artistic/cultural value?
 What demonstrates the high quality in this project?
-Are the results specific, achievable, realistic, measurable and do they meet a specific deadline?
+Are the results of the project specific, achievable, realistic and measurable?
+Is the project implemented within specific deadlines?
 To what extent is there coherence among the identified project objectives and expected outcome and results?
 Is the applicant (institution or individual) capable of implementing the project in terms of experience, professional background, education and talent?
 What is the organisation's track record?

 What is the project's relevance and significance to the culture sector and the country's and community's context?
 How does the activity engage with society?
 Does the project address current events and issues facing the country, region, community under consideration?
 What spin-offs or impact will the proposed activities create?